HaipengGuan/561AITesting/README.md

 ## Why

-Instead of generate random test cases, we can actually generate `n*n` test case results base on a single `n*n` value table.
+Instead of generating random test cases, we can actually generate `n*n` test case results base on a single `n*n` value table.